bernardoslailati/ComposeAnimationGuideDesktop/README.md

 ![Flowchart describing the decion tree for choosing the appropriate animation API](https://github.com/bernardoslailati/ComposeAnimationGuideDesktop/assets/44252209/2d8898d3-af75-4043-a022-2f961f18de59)

 See more about the content at [Animations in Compose](https://developer.android.com/jetpack/compose/animation/introduction).

+## Generate the executable

+It's easy!

+Run in the command line, inside your project's root folder: `.\gradlew :createDistributable`

+The files will be generated at `./build/compose/binaries/main/app/Compose Animation Guide`.